 The monthly Hagley Neighbourhood Plan meetings started again in June and have been taking place virtually.
 The last meeting before lockdown was in February but the group have been busy analysing the Hagley Census 2020 data and will be sharing findings with Hagley residents over the next few months.

-The Hagley Census 2020 is here!!
+The Hagley Census 2020 is here.
 You can complete it online – click here to take you straight to the Hagley Census 2020 page where the link to the survey is just one further click away.
 Thank you for taking the time to complete the survey – the more responses we get from Hagley residents, the stronger our evidence base will be for your Neighbourhood Plan.

-The Hagley Census is due to land on all Hagley residents’ doormats on around Saturday 1 February 2020 – please do take the time to complete it – either return it by post or complete it online by Monday 17 February 2020 to have your views counted.
-See our dedicated page for more details!
+The Hagley Census is due to land on all Hagley residents’ doormats on or around Saturday 1 February 2020 – please do take the time to complete it – either return it by post or complete it online by Monday 17 February 2020 to have your views counted.
+See our dedicated page for more details.

-Merry Christmas to all Hagley residents from your Neighbourhood Plan team!
+Merry Christmas to all Hagley residents from your Neighbourhood Plan team.
 We are looking forward to launching the Hagley Census in January 2020 – see the dedicated page for updates on the Census.

 At the end of October a small group of Hagley Neighbourhood Plan group members and one resident, led by Steve Colella, met with members of WCC to discuss traffic and transport issues.
 We met with Councillor Karen May, and Andy Baker (Transport Planning and Commissioning Manager) amongst others, and covered congestion on the A456/450/491 through Hagley, the traffic impacts of proposed Wyre Forest developments at Lea Castle and Kidderminster East, and charges for parking at Hagley Station.